 - the free zones (20 zones especially designed to increase the number of export investments, with 100% exemption for custom duties, corporate income tax for the manufacturing enterprises, VAT, income tax on the personnel’s salary for companies which exports at least 85% of the goods produced here, the possibility to deposit goods free of charge unlimited and with the possibility to transfer the profits abroad and to Turkey);

 - organized industrial zones (276 zones with low costs on natural gas, water, telecommunication, no municipality tax on construction or on solid waste - the last one, if the zone doesn’t benefit from the municipality service, no VAT on land acquisition, exemption from the real estate duty for five years from the construction);

-At the moment, only 34 technology development zones are functioning, while the others are still under construction.
-Also, you should know that a highly developped industry in Turkey is hair transplantation.
-This business sector is highly competitive and attractive for investors, as there are many customers that are in need of these types ofmedical aesthetic services.
+- at the moment, only 34 technology development zones are functioning, while the others are still under construction.
+Also, you should know that a highly developed industry in Turkey is hair transplantation.
+This business sector is highly competitive and attractive for investors, as there are many customers that are in need of these types of medical aesthetic services.

 Other incentives offered to the foreign investors are granted by the double tax treaties (which provide the release of paying the same taxes in the country of residence and in Turkey) and by the Free Trade Agreements (signed with Albania, Bosnia and Herzegovina, Chile, Croatia, Egypt, Georgia, Iceland, Israel, Jordan, Lebanon, Liechtenstein, Mauritius, Macedonia, Montenegro, Morocco, Norway, Palestine, Serbia, South Korea, Switzerland, Syria, Tunisia) which allow the trade between each of these countries and Turkey with no custom taxes.